Skip to content

 Three ideas stack up:

 • Subscription-first.
 Dispatch rides your flat-rate Claude subscription by default.
-Per-token API billing is never used unless you explicitly opt in.
+Per-token API billing is never used unless you explicitly opt in — either as a break-glass fallback at governor stop, or by registering an account under the explicit api-key auth mode.
 There is no accidental path from "run a wave" to "rack up an API bill."

-• Per-provider governors.
-Each provider gets its own concurrency cap that adapts: a rate-limit response halves it immediately (with settle windows and a circuit breaker to stop thrashing), and sustained success probes it back up.
-The fleet finds the edge of what the provider allows and rides it.
+• Per-account governors.
+Each account — not just each provider — gets its own concurrency cap that adapts: a rate-limit response halves it immediately (with settle windows and a circuit breaker to stop thrashing), and sustained success probes it back up.
+A larger subscription (a 20x Max seat) and a smaller work seat on the same provider get independent pools and independent caps — one account's rate limit never throttles another's.
+The fleet finds the edge of what each account's provider allows and rides it.

 • Quota tracking.
 On top of raw concurrency, koryph calibrates observed spend against your plan's usage windows and throttles or pauses dispatch as a window fills.